 One more tip: the best tube stations to stay close to are those that service more than one tube line, since that will give you even more options for easy transportation.

-The Best Areas to Stay in London are in Zone 1
+The Best Areas to Stay in London for Sightseeing are in Zone 1

-Most of the things you’ll want to see in London are in Zone 1, so the best area to stay in London is generally within Zone 1, too, so that you’ll save money on the cost of your tube tickets.
+Most of the sights you will want to see in London if you’re visiting for the first time are in Zone 1, so the best area to stay in London for seeing the sights is generally within Zone 1, too, so that you’ll save money on the cost of your tube tickets.

-The two areas where I recommend staying in London are both in Zone 1, so you’ll be set to get around the city as cheaply as possible!
+The two areas where I recommend staying in London for easy access to sights are both in Zone 1, so you’ll be set to get around the city as cheaply as possible!

 3. The Best Areas to Stay in London for Tourists Have Easy Airport Access